h12w/run/README.md

 a single task (the task failed when one of them failed, every sub-task should be cancelled when the task is cancelled).

-A Pool is useful when there are many short-lived gorotuines.
+A Pool is useful when there are many short-lived goroutines.

-Group can be built upon pool, not vice versa.
+A group can be built upon a pool, not vice versa.